De Chirico’s Handbag

 Once upon a time humans lived here.
 There are things they left behind.

-Georgio De Chirico’s paintings often showed a heightened level of sensitivity, with narratives that were ‘outside’ the artwork.
-Sometimes they referred to the past or the future or just the power of an object.
-Despite painting just a shadow or empty space there was a special level of humanity in his work; memories.
+Georgio De Chirico’s paintings often showed a heightened level of sensitivity by creating narratives that were ‘outside’ the artwork.
+Sometimes the narratives referred to the past or the future, or the power of an object itself.
+Despite painting a shadow or empty space there was a special level of humanity in his work; a focus on memory.